mph-/lcapy/doc/schematics.rst

    - `size`: scale factor for distance between component's nodes

-   - `scale`: scale factor for length of component, ignoring wires (opamps, transmission lines)
+   - `scale`: scale factor for length of component

    - `rotate`: angle in degrees to rotate component anti-clockwise